hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 ![FastQC_seq_qual](../img/FastQC_seq_qual.png)

 Based on the sequence quality plot, we see across the length of the read the quality drops into the low range.
 While this doesn't represent a problem from the sequencing facility, we need to address these low quality reads since they will not likely align properly to the genome.
-Trimming could be performed from both ends of the sequences, or we can use an alignment tool that can ignore these poor quality bases at the ends of reads.
+Trimming could be performed from both ends of the sequences, or we can use an alignment tool that can ignore these poor quality bases at the ends of reads (soft clip).

-We will not be able to go through the remaining plots in class, but FastQC has a really well documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [more details](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) about all the plots in the report.
+We will be going through the remaining plots in class, but FastQC has a really well documented [manual page](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) with [more details](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/) about all the plots in the report.
 We recommend looking at [this post](http://bioinfo-core.org/index.php/9th_Discussion-28_October_2010) for more information on what bad plots look like and what they mean for your data.
 Also, FastQC is just an indicator of what's going on with your data, don't take the "PASS"es and "FAIL"s too seriously.

 > **We also have a [slidedeck](https://github.com/hbctraining/Intro-to-rnaseq-hpc-O2/raw/master/lectures/error_profiles_mm.pdf) of error profiles for Illumina sequencing, where we discuss specific FASTQC plots and possible sources of these types of errors.**

-## Alignment
+## Alignment to Genome

 Now that we have assessed the quality of our sequence data, we are ready to align the reads to the reference genome.
-[Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) is a fast and accurate alignment tool that indexes the genome with an FM Index based on the Burrows-Wheeler Transform to keep memory requirements low for the alignment process. *Bowtie2* supports gapped, local and paired-end alignment modes and works best for reads that are at least 50 bp (shorter read lengths should use Bowtie1).
+[Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml) is a fast and accurate alignment tool that indexes the genome with an FM Index based on the Burrows-Wheeler Transform method to keep memory requirements low for the alignment process. *Bowtie2* supports gapped, local and paired-end alignment modes and works best for reads that are at least 50 bp (shorter read lengths should use Bowtie1).
 By default, Bowtie2 will perform a global end-to-end read alignment, which is best for quality-trimmed reads.
 However, it also has a local alignment mode, which will perform soft-clipping for the removal of poor quality bases or adapters from untrimmed reads.
 We will use this option since we did not trim our reads.

-> _**NOTE:** Our reads are only 36 bp, so technically we should explore alignment with Bowtie1 to see if it is better.
+> _**NOTE:** Our reads are only 36 bp, so technically we should explore alignment with [bwa](http://bio-bwa.sourceforge.net/) or Bowtie1 to see if it is better.
 However, since it is rare that you will have sequencing reads with less than 50 bp, we will show you how to perform alignment using Bowtie2._

 ### Creating Bowtie2 index